Chris Griffin: Identification with Seth Green

 Furthermore, after Chris refuses to fight Stewie, the latter claims to be unfazed, as Stewie could simply "get Seth Green to fight [him]", claiming Green will "do anything for money" citing Sex Drive: a critically and commercially unsuccessful film starring Green as an example of the actor's greed, and deriding the film due to its obscurity.
 These taunts give Chris (in character as Skywalker) the conviction to retaliate against Stewie/Darth Vader and Carter/Darth Sidious (both played by MacFarlane).

 In the closing scenes of the episode's framing device, an irritated Chris asks his father Peter about his various derisions of Seth Green, to which Peter retorts that he simply finds Green to be a "douche".
 An agitated Chris thus discusses his opinion of Family Guy creator Seth MacFarlane's career suggesting the animated sitcom is a rip-off of The Simpsons; MacFarlane is then defended by the characters whom he voices (Peter, Brian and Stewie): who refer to MacFarlane as handsome and talented.

 Outside of the Star Wars-themed episodes, "Road to the Multiverse" plays on the running gag, but with Stewie provoking the Robot Chicken universe counterpart of Chris by asking "How does it feel to be on a major network for thirty seconds?", which prompts Chris to scream "Fuck you!"

-Chris' birthday is February 8, which also happens to be the same day as Seth Green.
+Chris and Green's birthdays are on the same day, February 8.